pauljickling/notes/rust/18_patterns_and_matching.md

 ### Matching Named Variables

 Named variables are *irrefutable* patterns that match any value.
-One complication of named variables is that variables declared as part of a mattern inside the `match` expression will shadow those with the same name outside the `match` construct.
+One complication of named variables is that variables declared as part of a pattern inside the `match` expression will shadow those with the same name outside the `match` construct.
 This can result in some behavior that is difficult to parse out.
 To create a `match` expression that compares outer named variables instead of shadowed variables requires using a *match guard conditional* instead.

 ### Multiple Patterns